 Compute user roles

 You can assign roles to users to control their level of access to Prisma Cloud.
 Roles determine what a user can do and see in Console, and the APIs he or she can access.
-Roles are enforced the same way for both the Prisma Cloud UI and API.

-Summary of system roles
+Summary of available roles

 Typical use case(s)